· Noorle Team · 8 min read

 Operational Simplicity

-- Start in Code Runner for exploration
+- Code Runner for quick calculations and data transforms

 Conclusion

 The future of AI agent infrastructure isn’t about choosing the perfect compute engine.
 It’s about providing the right engine for each task, with economics that encourage exploration and capabilities that enable execution.
-That’s what Noorle’s dual-compute architecture delivers: the freedom to explore at near-zero cost, with the power to execute when it matters.